-Globe in Peace is a priority project operating within the University of British Columbia (UBC) to continue the work of Masahiro Minami, PhD on conflict reconciliation with a goal of peace building and war prevention.
+Globe in Peace is a priority project operating within Simon Fraser University (SFU) to continue the work of Masahiro Minami, PhD on conflict reconciliation with a goal of peace building and war prevention.

 When is forgiveness too much to ask?
 And where can you go from there?

 Our history includes many stories of genocide: Rwanda 1994, Bosnia 1992 – 1995 , Darfur 2003 – 2005.
 Violence also permeates our communities, in every country world wide.

 With each war or violent act, the seeds of hostility, revenge, anger and fear are passed down from one generation to the next, unless we can break this cycle.